Dragonius/git_pull_all/README.md

 # Git pull all gits

-Git script pulls all from /home/kayttaja/Lataukset/Git and display % how much is done
+A script for Git retrieves all data from /home/kayttaja/Lataukset/Git and reveals the progress as a percentage.

-and then list gits that dont have Not a Git repository
+It also compiles a list of Git repositories that do not qualify as valid repositories, displaying a "Not a Git repository" message for each.

 ## Authors